ArmandDu/crudify/README.md

 ```
     var Crudify = require('crudify');
     var express = require('express');
+    var mongoose = require('mongoose');

     var app = express();
-    var Foo = require('./models/foo');
+    var Foo = mongoose.model('Foo');

-    // mongoose.connect...
+    mongoose.connect('mongodb://localhost/crudify-testdb');

     /*
     ** will generate
     **
     ** GET    /foos/      find all Foos
     ** GET    /foos/:id   find Foo by Id
-    ** POST   /foos       create a Foo
+    ** POST   /foos/       create a Foo
     ** PUT    /foos/:id   update a Foo
     ** DELETE /foos/:id   delete a Foo
     **
     */
     app.use('/foos', new Crudify(express, Foo).Router());

-    app.listen(8080);
+    app.listen();
 ```

 Crudify().Router() returns an express Router object, you can add your own routes on top of it.

-I don't know how to deal with the express Router system, so far I pass express as a parameter for my constructor but I don't know the best practice for that.
+To be dependance free, I pass express as a parameter for my constructor.

-I use middlewares to deal with validation and data formatting so far, waiting to find a better way to do it.
+I use middlewares and mongoose plugins to deal with validation and data formatting.

 ## Tests

-  Coming soon
+  `npm test`

 ## Contributing